alex-pricope/simulator-challenge/README.md

   ```

 ⚠️ I found that swagger UI caches (at least on my machine) the JSON result in the rendered UI, sometimes re-running the POST for simulations,
 does NOT refresh the results view with the new JSON values.
-Better use the method above to see the summaries
+Better to use the UI to see the results.

 ## Unit tests
 * `Gamebasics.Services.Tests`